Phan-The-Manh/long-document-rag/README.md

 The transition from a 20-page technical paper to a 130-page financial report revealed three core challenges:

 * **Processing Latency:** Document processing scales linearly at approximately **1 minute per 10 pages**.
 While acceptable for small sets, large financial filings (100+ pages) require asynchronous processing to maintain user experience.
 * **Context Dilution:** Increased page volume introduced "noise," where the retriever struggled to capture relationship between chunks.
+Increasing in number of personas also contribute to lower performance of chatbot.

 **Conclusion:** Scaling to 100+ pages requires more granular chunking and enhanced metadata filtering to prevent retrieval errors in dense datasets.